Siemens-Healthineers/K2s/addons/viewer/README.md

 ### Integration with ingress nginx and ingress traefik addons

-The viewer addon can be integrated with either the ingress nginx addon or the ingress traefik addon so that it can be exposed outside the cluster.
+The viewer addon can be integrated with the ingress nginx, ingress nginx-gw, or ingress traefik addon so that it can be exposed outside the cluster.

 By default `k2s addons enable viewer` enables ingress nginx addon in a first step.